 Show simple item record

 dc.identifier.urihttps://hdl.handle.net/2123/31466

 dc.description.abstractThe usefulness of transportation project evaluation depends on the completeness of its benefit measures.
 Since transportation networks are intrinsically spatial, transportation improvement projects have spatial access and location characteristics that can lead to a variety of non-user economic benefits.
 Recent research has enabled us to better understand how spatial context and spatial heterogeneity play further roles in generating efficiency gains for non-users, in the form of productivity, income, and cost savings for both private and public sectors of the economy.
 This paper draws upon that body of research to expand our understanding of the means by which transportation projects can generate economic efficiency gains, and approaches needed to measure them.
 It covers topics beyond those captured by current definitions of “wider economic benefits,” including additional sources of scale economies associated with freight distribution and connectivity, and further public and private sector economic gains enabled by environmental and social inclusion improvement.
 It points to ways that non-user economic benefits can be more comprehensively defined and better measured by recognizing their spatial scale, context, and threshold effects.
 It also identifies ways that current benefit measurement methods introduce unintended bias into transportation investment decision-making through omission and mismeasurement.
-The result is a case for a refresh of thinking about how we classify and recognize non-user economic benefits in transportation evaluation, and how we apply transportation planning and economic models to support their measurement.en_AU
+The result is a case for a refresh of thinking about how we classify and recognize non-user economic benefits in transportation evaluation, and how we apply transportation planning and economic models to support their measurement.en

-dc.rightsCopyright All Rights Reserveden_AU
+dc.rightsCopyright All Rights Reserveden

-dc.subjecteconomic impacten_AU
+dc.subjecteconomic impacten

-dc.subjectwider economic benefiten_AU
+dc.subjectwider economic benefiten

-dc.subjectnon-user benefiten_AU
+dc.subjectnon-user benefiten

-dc.typeWorking Paperen_AU
+dc.typeWorking Paperen

-dc.subject.asrcANZSRC FoR code::35 COMMERCE, MANAGEMENT, TOURISM AND SERVICES::3509 Transportation, logistics and supply chains::350902 Intelligent mobilityen_AU
+dc.subject.asrcANZSRC FoR code::35 COMMERCE, MANAGEMENT, TOURISM AND SERVICES::3509 Transportation, logistics and supply chains::350902 Intelligent mobilityen

-usyd.facultyThe University of Sydney Business Schoolen_AU
+usyd.facultyThe University of Sydney Business School, Institute of Transport and Logistics Studies (ITLS)en

-usyd.departmentInstitute of Transport and Logistic Studies (ITLS)en_AU
+usyd.departmentInstitute of Transport and Logistic Studies (ITLS)en

+Show simple item record